 Patsy was appointed to the Immigration and Refugee Board of Canada from 1989 to 1992 and has served as President of the BC Association of Social Workers – the first visible minority person to hold that position.
 She is a founding member and Vice President of Immigrant and Visible Minority Women of Canada.
 Patsy helped to start Pacific Immigrant Resources Society and served as its President.
 She was a trustee of the Vancouver Public Library, Director of United Way of Vancouver and the Lower Mainland and Director of Legal Services Society of BC.
 She was the President of International Council on Social Welfare Canada and President of the North American Region of its world body that promotes social development globally.
 She is also the past President of the Boys and Girls Clubs of BC and the Vice President of Boys and Girls Clubs of Canada.

 Currently, she is the Secretary of Stephen Lewis Foundation Board of Directors and a Director of Canadian Crossroads International.
 Patsy has been the recipient of many awards and recognitions including the Order of British Columbia, the Order of Canada and an Honorary Doctorate of Laws from the University of the Fraser Valley in Abbotsford.

-Dara Parker – Honourary Director
+Dara Parker – Honorary Director

 Dara is an Urban Planner with a specialization in social sustainability, global urbanization and participatory governance.
-She has lived in 5 countries, traveled and/or worked in over 40, and speaks English, advanced French and intermediate Spanish.
+She has lived in 5 countries, travelled and/or worked in over 40, and speaks English, advanced French and intermediate Spanish.